rlarsonil71/ski-trackr-client/README.md

 ## Unsolved Problems or Major Hurdles

 There are no known problems to date.
-The only major hurdle was trying to remember MongoDB as well as deal systematically with click and submit event handlers.
+The only major hurdles were trying to remember MongoDB, controlling user flow showing no user-facing errors as well as deal systematically with click event handlers for each of the modals and dropdown menus as well as the submit event handlers for each of the modal forms.

-When given more time, I will experiment porting the front-end from browser-template to a front-end framework preferably Angular as well as add additional features as a trip summary stats page to satisfy some user stories mentioned above.
+When given more time, I will experiment porting the front-end from browser-template to a front-end framework preferably Angular as well as add additional features such as a trip summary stats page to satisfy some user stories mentioned above.

 ## [License](LICENSE)